makmacedo/contact-manager/README.md

 | password_confimation | string |    yes    | same as password |

 ## [Auth-user](#Auth-user)
-*GET* `api/user` retrieve the authenticated user informations.
+*GET* `api/user` retrieve the authenticated user details.

 ## [All-companies](#All-companies)
 *GET* `api/company`
-shows a list off all companies.
+shows a list of all companies.

 ## [Company-contacts](#Company-contacts)
 *GET* `api/company/{company_id}/contacts`
-shows a company list of contacts identifing company by id in URI first parameter.
+shows a company list of contacts identifying company by id in URI first parameter.

 ## [Contacts-list](#Contacts-list)
 *GET* `api/contact`
 show a paginated list of contacts
-- acxept an optional query parameter `limit` that define the amout of contacts per page, (`limit` is 10 by default and can assume other value or *all*)
+- accept an optional query parameter `limit` that define how many contacts should load per page, (`limit` is 10 by default and can assume other value or *all*)
 - accept an optional query parameter `page` that define the current page of contacts.

 ## [Store-contact](#Store-contact)
-*POST* `api/contact` store a new contact based on form fiels and rules below
+*POST* `api/contact` store a new contact based on form fields and rules below

 | Field name  | Type   | Requiered | Observation    |
 | ----------- | ------ |:---------:| -------------- |